federgraph/RiggVar-RG38/doc/How-to-recreate-the-dproj.md

 > This is best done manually in the project options dialog.

-But I have tried to check it with a PowerShell script:
+But I have tried to automate it with a PowerShell script:

 ```ps1
 param ([string]$ProjectName = $(throw "ProjectName parameter is required."))